beltoforion/Educational-Javascripts-Typescript/README.md

 # beltoforion.github.io
 This is the demonstration page for the educational javascripts.
-This is the new version of the repositors which has been converted to Typescript.
+This is a new version of the educational javascript repository which has been converted to Typescript.
 I recommend using Visual Studio Code and Chrome for testing and debugging:

 https://code.visualstudio.com